16 May 1877 crisis: Background

 Following the Franco-Prussian War, the elections for the National Assembly had brought about a monarchist majority, divided into Legitimists and Orleanists, which conceived the republican institutions created by the fall of Napoleon III in 1870 as a transitory state while they negotiated who would be king.
 Until the 1876 elections, the royalist movement dominated the legislature, thus creating the paradox of a Republic led by anti-republicans.
 The royalist deputies supported Marshal MacMahon, a declared monarchist of the legitimist party, as president of the Republic.
 His term was set to seven years – the time to find a compromise between the two rival royalist factions.

 In 1873, a plan to place Henri, comte de Chambord, the head of the Bourbon branch supported by Legitimists, back on the throne had failed on account of the comte's intransigence.
 President MacMahon was supposed to lead him to the National Assembly and have him acclaimed as king.
 However, the Comte de Chambord rejected this plan in the white flag manifesto of 5 July 1871, reiterated by a 23 October 1873 letter, in which he explained that in no case would he abandon the white flag, symbol of the monarchy (with its fleur-de-lis), in exchange for the republican tricolor.
 Chambord believed the restored monarchy had to eliminate all traces of the Revolution, especially the Tricolor flag, in order to restore the unity between the monarchy and the nation, which the revolution had sundered.
 Compromise on this was impossible if the nation were to be made whole again.
 The general population, however, was unwilling to abandon the Tricolor flag.
 Chambord's decision thus ruined the hopes of a quick restoration of the monarchy.
 Monarchists therefore resigned themselves to wait for the death of the ageing, childless Chambord, when the throne could be offered to his more liberal heir, the Comte de Paris.
 A "temporary" republican government was therefore established.
 Chambord lived on until 1883, but by that time, enthusiasm for a monarchy had faded, and the Comte de Paris was never offered the French throne.

 In 1875, Adolphe Thiers joined with the initiative of moderate Republicans Jules Ferry and Léon Gambetta to vote for the constitutional laws of the Republic.
-The next year, the elections were won by the Republicans, although the end result was contradictory:
+The next year, the elections were won by the Republicans, although the result was contradictory: